-COUNTRY TOWN AUSTRALIA IS THE PLACE TO GO IN 2020
+COUNTRY TOWN AUSTRALIA IS THE PLACE TO GO

 By Dallas Sherringham

 The push for Australians to take a holiday in the drought, flood and bushfire ravaged regions of our nation has gained great momentum.